scrum-1/horosim/docs/Installation.md

 When the Arduino IDE is installed, run it.
 In the Arduino IDE, go to File-> Preferences and locate the Sketchbook location.
 In my case, it is in C:\fai\documents\Arduino.
 Go to this folder and check if there is a folder called "hardware".
 If not, create it.

 If you know how to use git, clone the HoRoSim repository in the hardware folder.
 If not, you can download the source code from the [HoRoSim repository](https://bitbucket.org/afaina/horosim/src/master/).
 To do that, open the repository in a web browser and click on the "..." button next to the clone button.
 Then, select "Download repository".
-Extract the zip file and copy the horosim folder in the hardware folder.
+Extract the zip file and copy the HoRoSim folder in the hardware folder.

 #### HoRoSim source code with git

 You could also clone the HoRoSim repository inside the hardware folder inside the Arduino´s sketchbook folder.
 See Linux installation for reference.

+HoRoSim is installed!

 ## Linux

-## Step 1: CoppeliaSim Simulator (All OS) ##
+### Step 1: CoppeliaSim Simulator

 Install the CoppeliaSim simulator for your operating system.
 Link: [CoppeliaSim simulator](https://www.coppeliarobotics.com/).